crystal-crash/remixlive/README.txt

 if the hotkeys don't work, just click the button instead ig

 troubleshooting:
-if it fux up, just delete the dir, clear your npm cache, and try again
+if it messes up, just delete the dir, clear your npm cache, and try again

 need enough screen space to display 1920x1080p window, with room for titlebar. to config for a smaller window, edit your config file or like so: